danieldkato/gtk-themes/README.md

 ~/.themes/

-To install a theme for all users, clone the theme to:
+To install a theme for all users, clone the corresponding directory to:

 /usr/share/themes/